Admissible evidence

-Admissible evidence, in a court of law, is any testimonial, documentary, or tangible evidence that may be introduced to a factfinder—usually a judge or jury—to establish or to bolster a point put forth by a party to the proceeding.
+Admissible evidence, in a court of law, is any testimonial, documentary, or tangible evidence that may be introduced to a factfinder—usually a judge or jury—to be admitted to the evidentiary record: its success of which enables, through its invocation, the ability to establish or to bolster a point put forth by a party to the proceeding.
 For evidence to be admissible, it must be relevant and "not excluded by the rules of evidence", which generally means that it must not be unfairly prejudicial, and it must have some indicia of reliability.
 The general rule in evidence is that all relevant evidence is admissible and all irrelevant evidence is inadmissible, though some countries (such as the United States and, to an extent, Australia) proscribe the prosecution from exploiting evidence obtained in violation of constitutional law, thereby rendering relevant evidence inadmissible.
 This rule of evidence is called the exclusionary rule.
 In the United States, this was effectuated federally in 1914 under the Supreme Court case Weeks v.
 United States and incorporated against the states in 1961 in the case Mapp v.
 Ohio.
 Both of these cases involved law enforcement conducting warrantless searches of the petitioners' homes, with incriminating evidence being described inside them.
 Consciousness of guilt is admissible evidence.